 The LTD was no different.
 After the success of the Thunderbird Landau, Ford gambled that the public at large was ready to back-pedal from the nascent space age and retreat to the aesthetic past, and they proved to be correct.
 The LTD was an immediate hit and General Motors wasted no time hurrying a competitive product to market just months later; the Chevrolet Caprice Custom Sedan.

-The new Chevrolet featured “triple fleur-de-lis” badges harkening back to the French monarchy and “the appearance of hand-rubbed walnut” as well as coach strips and the requisite vinyl roof option.
+The new Chevrolet featured “triple fleur-de-lis” badges harkening back to the French monarchy and “the appearance of hand-rubbed walnut” as well as coach stripes and the requisite vinyl roof option.
 Plymouth followed with the Fury VIP, offering the “look of walnut,” “brass-look” interior trim and gold-flecked upholstery fabric.
 Like the LTD and Caprice, the VIP was assigned flagship duty for the brand’s full-size fleet.

 Americans were not the only ones retreating to the past.
 In 1964 the 275 GTB became the first Ferrari to be offered with an available veneer-covered instrument panel.
 The following year the Fiat 850 Coupé debuted with a wood-trimmed facia; and faux walnut replaced the original grey crackle finish on the instrument panel of the Alfa Romeo Giulia Sprint.